 Hence, because their interpretation of the head covering is elevated to this degree, it becomes a primary issue.
 QUESTION: Must a Christian woman, after hearing teachings on why the head covering is supposed to be a piece of cloth, wear such for salvation and/or close fellowship with the saints, according to the Bible?

 It is the purpose of this study to Biblically examine the details around Christian head coverings.
 For the God fearing Christian, we must remember not to go beyond what is written in Scripture (1 Cor.
 4:6).
 Moreover, a Christian is thoroughly equipped with the Scriptures alone (2 Tim.
 3:16,17).
-[Hence, he does not need the writings of any so-called “ church fathers” or church elders, etc.] With this in mind, let’s proceed carefully to see what God's word, final spiritual authority, says.
+[Hence, he does not need the writings of any so-called " church fathers" or church elders, etc.] With this in mind, let's proceed carefully to see what God's word, final spiritual authority, says.

 Now I want you to realize that the head of every man is Christ, and the head of the woman is man, and the head of Christ is God.
 (1 Cor 11:3) Every man who prays or prophesies with his head covered dishonors his head.
 (1 Cor 11:4) And every woman who prays or prophesies with her head uncovered dishonors her head -- it is just as though her head were shaved.
 (1 Cor 11:5)

 ● Both Christian men and Christian women are to pray and prophesy, but this is to be done in the right way or their head will be dishonored.
 For the man to do this he must have his head uncovered.
 If not, he will dishonor his head -- the Lord Jesus.
 The opposite is true for the woman when praying or prophesying.
 If her head is uncovered (no head covering), she will dishonor her husband.

 ● If a Christian woman prays or prophesies with her head uncovered (no head covering) it is the equivalent to her head being shaven.